US Nanny Institute on December 31, 2019

 Social media is a great place for conversations and a good resource for information about being a Nanny or Sitter.
+But be careful, social media isn’t private and can impact your professional reputation.
 Engaging online is convenient and a lot of wonderful Nannies share information, advice, and recommendations.
 They ask for input on a wide range of things – often interactions with their nanny family (NF) and they get advice from nannies with similar experiences.
 However, not everything on social media is useful and some Nanny advice is just plain bad.

 First, it’s important to realize that ‘private’ social groups with thousands of people aren’t ‘private’.
 If the group has 1 person that you don’t know, then you should treat it as a public group as anyone who is a member can take screenshots and share the post.
 Second, social media comments are, by nature, based on limited information.
 Gaining insights from others’ experiences can be helpful but must be weighted with your personal experience and knowledge of the situation.
 Sometimes a post has too much or too little information to really understand the topic or issue.